liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/00-intro.markdown

 and many more
 [project samples](/docs/7-2/reference/-/knowledge_base/r/sample-projects).

-If you're a newbie looking for the best development tool for @product@, or even a seasoned veteran looking for a tool you may like more than your current setup, this section answers your tooling questions.
+If you're a newbie looking for the best development tool for @sharepoint@, or even a seasoned veteran looking for a tool you may like more than your current setup, this section answers your tooling questions.